jrnold/priestley/README.md

 edition was printed in 1764, and it was reprinted in various editions.
 Data from the 1st (1764) and 1778 editions are included in this package.
-*A Chart of Biography* visualizes the lifespans of more than 2,000 famous individuals from 1300 BCE to 1800 AD.
+*A Chart of Biography* visualizes the lifespans of more than 2,000 famous individuals from 1300 BCE to 1800 CE.
 A smaller example chart, “A Specimen of a Chart of Biography”, is displayed below.

 This R package contains the data from that chart.
 It comprises three